margOnline/postcode_chekr/README.md

       rspec spec

+4. Set up the environment variables:

+    Copy the env.example file to a .env file in the root directory

-4. Run the app!
-Boot your web server of choice or use the rails default
+5. Run the app!
+Boot your web server of choice or use the rails default:

     `rails server`